nchah/deep-learning-from-canada/README.md

 # deep-learning-from-canada

-This repository contains material .
+This repository contains materials on presentations and workshops on Canadian researchers' recent contributions to Deep Learning and Artificial Intelligence.

 ## Table of Contents